ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Pointers.md

 Tutorial
 --------

-Pointers are a very important part of the C programming language.
+Pointers are also variables and play a very important role in C programming language.
 They are used for several reasons, such as:

 * Strings
 * Dynamic memory allocation
 * Sending function arguments by reference
 * Building complicated data structures
+* Pointing to functions
+* Building special data strcutures (i.e. Tree, Tries, etc...)

 And many more.